 Josh Cohen’s Background In a Variety of Coding Languages Sets Him Up Perfectly for Mendix

-For this installment of our rapid developer profile series, I had the pleasure to sit down with Josh Cohen, Programmer/Analyst at City of Santa Cruz, California, and have a conversation with him about how he was introduced to low-code development and how it has advanced his career and the way he solves problems.
+For today’s maker profile, I had the pleasure to sit down with Josh Cohen, Programmer/Analyst at City of Santa Cruz, California, and have a conversation with him about how he was introduced to low-code development and how it has advanced his career and the way he solves problems.

 How long have you been working with Mendix?